Good Conversation Skills ARE Important for Language Learning

 You will need to step outside your comfort zone, but hey, learning another language is already doing that…but recognize that speaking to other people in the target language is critical.
 And as I said the more closely connected you feel to the person you are talking to, the more you will motivated to take care with what you say and what you hear.

 Now if you have no interest in talking to other people outside your immediate environment, this needs to be addressed if you are ever going to learn the new language.
 Again there may be many reasons for this.
-If you want to get over this, you will need to do 2 things:
+If you want to get over this, the following may help:

-1. Master the skills of talking to people..as above
+2. Master the skills of talking to people.

-2. Develop some interests that will prompt you to want you to talk to people.
-There are basically three things you can look at in terms of your new or possible old interest.
+3. Develop some interests that will prompt you to want you to talk to people.

 a.
-Get involved in learning from others about some aspect or other of your interest. ( find groups in your local area, from your local library or your local newspaper; etc etc)
+Get involved in learning from others about some aspect or other of an existing interest. (find groups in your local area, from your local library or your local newspaper; etc etc)

 b.
 If you already have some skills, get involved in sharing your skills with others – eg offer cooking classes, help people with their IT problems, etc